XavKearney/fsharp-arm-emulator/README.md

 # fsharp-arm-emulator
 The goal of this project is to create a fully functional ARM Assembly Language Emulator in F#.

+If you don't have `paket` installed, run `.paket/paket.bootstrapper.exe` and then `.paket/paket.exe install`. `paket` should now be installed.

-To run from a fresh clone, `cd` to the root directory and run:
+To run from a fresh clone, if you have `paket` installed then from the root directory run:
 `paket update`

 This will install the necessary packages.